-Like all the other trading systems, this trading system causes you to lose money sometimes.
+Like all other trading systems, this trading system causes you to lose money sometimes.
 In spite of this, experience shows that it has a good success rate and if you follow its rules properly, you will usually have some profit left at the end of the month.
 When this trading system was shared on LuckScout, some LuckScout users back-tested it.
-The results were really impressive, meaning that a trader can rely on this system, specially if he has started trading recently and have not become experienced enough in technical analysis and candlesticks patterns.
+The results were really impressive, meaning that traders can rely on this system, specially if they have started trading recently and haven’t become experienced enough in technical analysis and candlesticks patterns.

-Since October 25th last year that I have been reading and answering your comments about this system, I have found out that there are a few things that you can do to increase your success rate in trading the DBB system.
+There are a few things that you can do to increase your success rate in trading with DBB system.
 Although this system is supposed to be 100% mechanical, but your success rate will dramatically go up if you consider a few small technical and non-technical factors:

 1. Learn the System Rules Properly:

-So, if you like to follow this system, the first and most important thing you have to do is that you make sure that you have understood the rules properly and precisely and you are able to distinguish the setups, otherwise you will enter the market when there is no setup at all.
+So, if you like to follow this system, the first and most important thing you must do is that you make sure that you have understood the rules properly and precisely and you are able to distinguish the setups, otherwise you will enter the markets when there is no setup at all.

-I am not going to explain this system’s rules here in this post, because it is already explained in details in some other articles.
-Please refer to those articles and read them carefully: Double Bollinger Bands Strategy To Trade Forex
+I am not going to explain this system’s rules here in this post, because it is already explained in detail in another article: Double Bollinger Bands Strategy To Trade Forex

 2. Bollinger Middle Band’s Role:

 Bollinger Middle Band usually works as a strong support/resistance in short/long positions.
-It means if you go long (you buy) while the price is still below Bollinger Middle Band, chance are it makes the price bounce down and hit your stop loss.
+It means, if you go long (you buy) while the price is still below Bollinger Middle Band, chances are it makes the price bounce down and hit your stop loss.
 It is the same when you go short.

-This rule is true in all different trading system.
+This rule is true in all different trading systems.

 In DBB system, a trade setup forms when Bollinger Middle Band is already broken.
 I mean when candlestick #3 closes above BB1 Upper Band to form a long trade setup, either this candlestick or one of the previous ones has already closed above Bollinger Middle Band.
 So we don’t have to be worried about the price to be stopped from going up by this moving average (Bollinger Middle Band is a 20 Simple Moving Average).

 Also, the closer the candlesticks #1 and #2 close prices to BB1 Upper Band, the stronger is the trade setup.
-It means it is better the candlesticks #1 and #2 close prices not to be too far from BB1 Upper Band.
+It means, it is better that the candlesticks #1 and #2 close prices not to be too far from BB1 Upper Band.

 The second one (the one at right) is also good.
 The problem is that candlestick #1 is bearish.
 In spite of this, its lower shadow reflects the bullish pressure which is good.
 It is still a good long trade setup, but the left one is much better.